Lukas Hagen

 Lukas Johannes Hagen (born 8 May 1962) is an Austrian violinist and music educator.
 He is first violinist of the Hagen Quartet.

 Life

-Born in Salzburg, Hagen is the eldest son of a solo viola player and concertmaster of the Mozarteum Orchestra in Salzburg.
+Born in Salzburg, Hagen is the eldest son of a solo viola player and concertmaster of the Mozarteum Orchestra Salzburg.
 Like his siblings Clemens, Angelika and Veronika, Lukas was musically encouraged by his father from an early age.
 He studied violin at the Mozarteum Salzburg with Helmut Zehetmair, graduating with distinction in 1983.
 After his studies, he received one year of private lessons from Gidon Kremer, and also studied with Nikolaus Harnoncourt and Walter Levin of the LaSalle Quartet.
 His participation in juries of international competitions and master classes enabled him to work with artists such as Oleg Maisenberg, Heinrich Schiff, András Schiff, and Vladimir Ashkenazy.